mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Artificer/Alchemist.md

 ### Alchemical Savant

 At 5th level, you've developed masterful command of magical chemicals, enhancing the healing and damage you create through them.
 Whenever you cast a spell using your alchemist's supplies as the spellcasting focus, you gain a bonus to one roll of the spell.
-That roll must restore hit points or be a damage roll that deals [[acid]], [[fire]], [[necrotic]], or [[poison]] damage, and the bonus equals your [[Intelligence]] modifier (minimum of +1).
+That roll must restore hit points or be a damage roll that deals [[Acid]], [[Fire]], [[Necrotic]], or [[Omnomicon/Damage Types/Poison]] damage, and the bonus equals your [[Intelligence]] modifier (minimum of +1).

 ### Restorative Reagents